-“How to invest in real estate in the Philippines?”
-Here are the steps to take to kickstart your journey as a real estate investor.
+Here are the steps to kickstart your journey as a real estate investor.

 Here’s a checklist you can use to find out if you’re ready to be a real estate investor.

-“Am I ready to buy real estate?”
-This is among the first things to ask yourself when deciding whether buying a property in the Philippines makes sense for you.
+“Are you ready to buy real estate?”
+This is among the first things to ask yourself when deciding on buying a property in the Philippines.

-Browse through property listings online, and you’ll see that it’s hard to find a house and lot for sale (in the city) below PHP 1 million.
-That means a PHP 200,000+ down payment.
+Browse property listings online, and you’ll see that it’s hard to find a house and lot for sale (in the city) below ₱1 million.
+That means a ₱200,000+ down payment.
 If you have the cash reserves to make a down payment, that’s one sign you’re ready.

 Is the down payment for a property purchase out of your budget?
 If so, most banks won’t approve you for a home loan.
 However, you can still enter the real estate market without shelling out millions of pesos through investing in REITs.

-Maintenance and repairs are among a property owner's responsibilities, and that costs money.
+Maintenance and repairs are among a property owner's responsibilities, which cost money.
 Also, if you’re a landlord and your tenant’s contract ends, you'll be shouldering the mortgage and other associated costs until the property is occupied again.

 Many fail to include additional costs such as homeowner’s association fees, utility payments, and maintenance costs when computing if they can afford a property.
-Having an emergency fund and/or disposable income prepares you for when you need to repair your floor tiles or hire a repairman to fix plumbing leaks.
+An emergency fund and/or disposable income prepares you for when you need to repair your floor tiles or hire a repairman to fix plumbing leaks.

 To get the most out of your investment, it pays to do your research, whether you’re interested in buying a property or a REIT stock.

-Talking to real estate brokers, for example, will give you deeper insights into how the market is working, where to focus on, and what to buy.
+Talking to real estate brokers, for example, will give you deeper insights into how the market works, where to focus, and what to buy.

 Some advertisements for pre-selling condominiums promote buying at X price and selling at a 50% profit margin or more.
-Many grab the opportunity to buy at a discount during pre-selling, but once the property is ready for occupancy, they have a difficult time renting the unit out at the price advertised.
+Many grab the opportunity to buy at a discount during pre-selling.
+However, once the property is ready for occupancy, they have a difficult time renting the unit out at the price advertised.

-This is why it's important to talk to brokers and landlords in nearby properties to get a more realistic perspective of the real estate market condition.
+This is why it's essential to talk to brokers and landlords in nearby properties to get a more realistic perspective of the real estate market condition.

-3. Decide How Much You’ll Want to Invest
+Step 3: Decide How Much You Want to Invest

-Before you actually start investing in real estate, set a realistic budget first.
+Before you start investing in real estate, set a realistic budget first.
 Never invest money you can't afford to lose.
-If you have cash on hand or can loan enough funds for buying a property, then go for it.
+If you have cash on hand or can loan enough funds to buy a property, then go for it.

-However, if you can spend only at least PHP 3,000 monthly for a real estate investment, buying REIT stocks is the next best thing.
+However, if you can spend only at least ₱3,000 monthly for a real estate investment, buying REIT stocks is the next best thing.

 When is the best time to invest in real estate?
 Not tomorrow or next year, but now—as long as you're financially capable and sure about where to invest your money.

-If you've decided on buying your first property, start looking at property listings online.
-You may also know your options in the market and purchase through a real estate agent.
+If you've decided to buy your first property, start looking at property listings online.
+You may also get professional advice from a licensed real estate agent on where to invest in real estate in the Philippines.

 Want to invest in REIT stocks instead?
-Open an account with stockbrokers like COL Financial, BDO Securities, BPI Trade, or FirstMetroSec.
-Using a stock trading platform with any of these online brokers enables you to buy and sell REIT shares in the Philippines.
+Open an account with stockbrokers like COL Financial, BPI Trade, or FirstMetroSec.
+Using a stock trading platform with any of these online brokers lets you buy and sell REIT shares in the Philippines.